 Toll free: (800) 711-1180

 - We speak English

 - Nous Parlons Francais

 Father Friendly Initiative

-The Father Friendly Initiative (FFI) provides individualized case management services and educational group sessions that promote father involvement and family engagement, for male partners of women enrolled in HB/HC and Boston Healthy Start Initiatives.
+The Father Friendly Initiative (FFI) provides individualized case management services that promote father involvement and family engagement, for male partners of women enrolled in HB/HC and Boston Healthy Start Initiatives.
 The overall goal of this initiative is to strengthen families by providing men with optimal support for life planning and informed, engaged fatherhood.

 HB/HC Food Pantry

 The HB/HC food pantry provides emergency food assistance to HB/HC clients and City of Boston residents.
 It is a member of the Project Bread Food Source Hotline, which coordinates and makes resident referrals.

 The Summer Enrichment Program is a diverse program operated one day per week for seven weeks from July through August.
 The program offers enriching educational and recreational to HB/HC clients.
 The goal is to reduce social isolation, provide health and wellness education, and engage families in recreational activities.